miken/cep-developer-assessment/README.md

 cep-developer-assessment
 ========================

-This assessment contains three exercises that will help CEP evaluate a candidate's skills in software development that are relevant to CEP's work.
+This assessment evaluates a candidate's software development skills relevant to CEP's work.
 Besides efficiency, CEP also looks for clarity in code submissions.

-The assessment has three exercises that test a candidate's ability to work with CSV files, manipulate CSV data, and write JSON output files using existing Python packages.
+The assessment has three exercises that test a candidate's ability to manipulate CSV data and write JSON outputs using existing Python packages.

 It is recommended that the candidate has familiarity with the following software packages: `numpy`, `scipy`, and `pandas`.
 These packages will simplify the work required in the assessment.

+If you have any questions regarding the assessment, please feel free to reach out to Mike Nguyen at miken@effectivephilanthropy.org.

+For more information about CEP and our work, please visit effectivephilanthropy.org

 # Instructions
 For each exercise folder, there are three subfolders within: